How AI annotation of text and images is changing the field of UX and UI, and how you can use these tools to improve your work.

 With AI annotation, we can now annotate images, videos, and audio more accurately than ever before.

 This allows us to create better UX/UI designs to make our lives easier.

 Automation of Tasks

 With AI and predictive analysis assisting designers and developers in creating a client-focused design, the UX is drastically different.

-Tasks that need to be completed by a human (like annotation) can now be automated by machines, resulting in increased efficiency and faster turnaround times.
+Tasks that need to be completed by a human (like data labeling) can now be automated by machines, resulting in increased efficiency and faster turnaround times.

 More Focus on Customer Retention

 UX has always been about providing the best possible experience to customers, so they continue using your product or service.